Angel1612/fylux.github.io/_posts/2017-07-05-Sparse_TSP.md

 At this point we already have an adjacency matrix that defines our new complete graph with virtual edges.
 However, we said that in this step we would treat the problem as an standard TSP, so our algorithm won't notice that we have added new edges to complete the graph.

 I won't discuss nor recommend which algorithm to use because is not the goal of this article.
-Although if you want to go deeper into TSP Algorithms I highly recommend you to read <a href="http://www.math.uwaterloo.ca/tsp/book/">*The Traveling Salesman Problem: A Computational Study*</a>, this book is the masterpiece of the literature about TSP.
+Although if you want to go deeper into TSP Algorithms I highly recommend you to read <a href="http://www.math.uwaterloo.ca/tsp/book/">*The Travelling Salesman Problem: A Computational Study*</a>, this book is the masterpiece of the literature about TSP.

 ### Reconstruct The Path
 After solving our virtual TSP we have a tour solution.
 However, this tour isn't valid for our real graph.
 Thus we have to make it coherent.
-For that purpose, we need to substitute the moves between each pair of nodes by the shortest path between them, except when there is a real edge.
+For that purpose, we need to substitute the moves between each pair of non-adjacent nodes by the shortest path between them.
 Let's do this with our matrix.

  - We take two consecutives nodes of the obtained tour, let's say X and Y
  - Look at the position of the matrix [X][Y], where we find Z